MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 *  [Extension concepts and architecture](../getting-started/index.md)

-*  [Add users to the Microsoft Edge program](aad-account.md) - Adding additional users to your Microsoft Edge program and your Partner Center developer account.
+*  [Add users to the Microsoft Edge program](aad-account.md) - Adding more users to your Microsoft Edge program and your Partner Center developer account.
 To enable adding users, you associate your organization's Azure Active Directory account with your Microsoft account (MSA) on Partner Center.